tomatohammado/ga-wdi-project-2/README.md

 ---

-going through effing materialize 1.0.0-alpha.3 javascript file because the implementation in their docs changed, and I had to figure out how to get the [Dialogs](http://materializecss.com/dialogs.html) to work.
+going through materialize 1.0.0-alpha.3 javascript file because the implementation in their docs changed, and I had to figure out how to get the [Dialogs](http://materializecss.com/dialogs.html) to work.

 Meaning, I had to come up with this: